General Water Safety - Residential - Georgia Gas - Liberty

-Liberty Utilities delivers and serves a wide range of commodities across the country, including water and wastewater.
+Liberty delivers and serves a wide range of commodities across the country, including water and wastewater.
 Although we do not have water and wastewater services in your community, knowing about water safety is an important part of keeping your family and community safe.

 Water is fun, but can be dangerous.
 It’s important to follow water safety practices while around water.
 That includes in the house or while enjoying a pool, lake, river or stream.
 Here are some good practices for water safety:

 - Always watch children around any source of water.It only takes a minute of having your back turned for an accident to happen.
 When watching kids around water, put distractions, such as cell phones and books, out of easy reach to ensure they have your full attention.
 You will not always be able to hear a drowning accident.

 - Don’t have standing water around for children to fall into.
 Empty tubs, wading pools, buckets and containers of liquid once you are done using them.

 - Keep toilet lids and bathroom doors closed with child locks.

 - Install a fence around your pool and keep the gate locked.